Rigoz/Validator/README.md

 The user-provided function should return TRUE if $value is not taken by another record, FALSE otherwise.

-A basic example would be:
+A basic example for a valid callback would be:
 ```
 function isEmailAvailable($id, $value)
 {